The moment you complain, you forfeit any assistance from the universe.

 With everything in life, what you focus on tends to grow.
 People who focus exclusively on problems increase them.
 When you stop complaining, you can start progressing.

-3 reasons we complain
+The 3 biggest reasons why people complain

 People don't want solutions.— Ed Latimore (@EdLatimore) May 7, 2019